Esri/esri-leaflet/site/source/pages/api-reference/tasks/geocode.md

 # {{page.data.title}}

 `L.esri.Geocoding.Geocode` is an abstraction for submitting geocoding requests.
+You can find more information and the source code for this plugin [here](https://github.com/Esri/esri-leaflet-geocoder).

 ### Constructor